-When you ask employees for employees and provide them with a practical, easy, and judgement-free way to do so, they are much more likely to contribute.
-A wonderful example of this is one manager who knew that his written communication skills were weak.
-He utilized an easy, formatted employee feedback system to help him improve.
+When you ask employees for feedback and provide them with a practical, easy, and judgment-free way to do so, they are much more likely to contribute.
+A wonderful example of this is a manager who knew that their written communication skills were weak.
+They utilized an easy, formatted employee feedback system to help them improve.
 In an Inc. article, he shares:

 “I asked my employees to start responding to the emails I send out with immediate and honest feedback, along with a rating of one to 10.
 One meant the email was rushed and confusing, and 10 meant the opposite.”

 4. Anonymize the Process:

 Providing employees with guidelines and opportunities to offer feedback are all wonderful initiatives.
 However, it can still be difficult for employees to feel comfortable enough to give completely honest feedback, especially concerning more delicate topics.
 For these cases, there is an excellent avenue for success–anonymizing the process through a third party survey platform.

 When you have a safe, easy and anonymous process for employees to offer leadership feedback, the employees never need to worry about how honest they’re supposed to be.
 They can freely speak what’s on their mind, offer their voice and express their thoughts without fear of judgment.